This post is also available in: Svenska

 Much easier said than done.
 Try to maximize the child’s chances for a good night’s sleep by making sure the bed is comfortable, the room is dark and reasonably cool.

 Practice the same bedtime and routine every night.
 Conflicts over bedtime are usually worth taking, I believe.
 In my family, it is important that the parent decides when it is time to go to bed.
-If the children protest, I stay with them and remind them of this.
+If the child protests, I stay with them and remind them of this.
 If they get up, I put them back in bed.

 Choose your battles!

-This is my second favorite.
+This is my second favorite tip, validation.
 “Wow, you are angry and sad” is something my kids usually like to hear when they are angry.
-Sometimes they say “Yes!
+They want their feelings recognized.
+Sometimes they say, “Yes!
 Stupid mom, stupid dad, stupid big brother!”.
-Then you can try to respond “It feels that way.
+Then you can try to respond, “It feels that way.
 It must feel very lonely for you if mom is stupid, dad is stupid and big brother is stupid.
 What about your favorite teddy bear?
-Is he also stupid?”
+Is he also stupid?” .
 Try it!
 It often has a redemptive effect on a child.

 Do not argue against them

 Saying “who cares if you’re wearing the wrong colored socks.
 It’s not important.
-The pink socks are as nice as the red ones” has never helped.
-And it WILL never help.
+The pink socks are as nice as the red ones” doesn’t ever help.
+And it will never help!
 Find a way around the situation and the tantrums will pass more easily.

 Remind the child of the rules